dleppik/ozone/README.md

 Getting data into Ozone
 -----------------------

+Although Ozone can read multiple data formats, querying is done from its native column-oriented format.
+For more than a trivial amount of data, convert the data server-side, so that the browser downloads the native JSON format.

 Node.js users can convert CSV files into Ozone's format; see [demo/buildDataStore.js](https://github.com/dleppik/ozone/blob/master/demo/buildDataStore.js) for an example.

-Although Ozone supports multiple data formats, querying is only supported from its native column-oriented format.
-For more than a trivial amount of data, the browser should read the data in a column-oriented format.
-The native formats are intended to be easy to write to from a variety of server-side languages.
+Ozone's JSON format is [documented in TypeScript](https://github.com/dleppik/ozone/blob/master/src/serialization/jsonInterfaces.ts) in case you wish to write JSON directly rather than via Node.

-For maximum efficiency, rows should be sorted on at least one column.
+To minimize file size and memory usage, sort the rows on at least one column before converting.

 Performance